 In the major cities of Seattle, San Francisco, Los Angeles, and San Diego, there are far more hotels than we can hope to cover.
 Instead we've given a few reliable suggestions in the different price ranges of hotels that we think stand out from the crowd.
 It can be hard to find budget accommodations in the major cities, but we’ve found a few that manage to be both good and inexpensive.

 We've listed accommodation under three simple headings – Budget, Moderate, and Expensive.
 We've not given specific prices, as these can change enormously from season to season.
 Also, if you visit a hotel website or check on websites like TripAdvisor or Expedia, you might get special deals which turn an Expensive hotel into a Moderate one or a Moderate into a Budget.
 In addition, some places have a range of rooms and prices that can vary widely.
-By and large, though, we're reckoning under about $100 per room per night is Budget, $100-200 is Moderate, and over $200 is Expensive.
-For the 2011 edition onwards we added more Budget hotels, to help your money go further.
+By and large, though, we're reckoning under about $120 per room per night is Budget, $120-200 is Moderate, and over $200 is Expensive.

 We've called it a guide to hotels to keep it simple, but the ebook also includes motels, resorts, inns, guesthouses, bed-and-breakfasts, motels – anywhere you might want to stay while driving the Pacific Coast Highway.